matplotlib/matplotlib/doc/users/tight_layout_guide.rst

     gs2.update(top=top, bottom=bottom)

-While this should be mostly good enough, but adjusting top and bottom may requires adjustment in hspace also.
-To update hspace & vspace, we call tight_layout again with updated rect argument.
-Note the rect argument specifies area including the ticklabels etc.  Thus we will increase the bottom (which is 0 in normal case) by the difference between the *bottom* from above and bottom of each gridspec.
-Same thing for top.
+While this should be mostly good enough, adjusting top and bottom may require adjustment of hspace also.
+To update hspace & vspace, we call :func:`~matplotlib.gridspec.GridSpec.tight_layout` again with updated rect argument.
+Note that the rect argument specifies the area including the ticklabels, etc.  Thus, we will increase the bottom (which is 0 for the normal case) by the difference between the *bottom* from above and the bottom of each gridspec.
+Same thing for the top.

 .. plot::
    :include-source: